bassfinity/.github/profile/README.md

 [![SolunarBass](https://img.shields.io/badge/SolunarBass-App-brightgreen)](https://github.com/bassfinity/solunarbass)

-**SolunarBass** is an application that helps anglers determine the optimal bass fishing times based on the Solunar Theory.
+**SolunarBass** is an application that helps anglers determine the optimal times for bass fishing based on the Solunar Theory.
 By analyzing lunar and solar positions, the app provides personalized recommendations to increase your chances of a successful fishing trip.

 - **Features:**
   - Calculates major and minor fishing periods using the Solunar Theory.